R4yL-dev/dotfiles/README.md

 - **Email validation**: Regex validation like Git config
 - **Passphrase**: Optional (press Enter to skip)
 - **Email integration**: Uses Git email if configured
-- **Agent setup**: Automatically adds key to ssh-agent (if no passphrase)
+- **Agent setup**: Automatically adds key to ssh-agent (prompts for passphrase if set)
+- **Clipboard integration**: Auto-copies public key if xclip is installed
 - **GitHub ready**: Displays public key with instructions to add on GitHub
 - **Backup**: Existing keys are backed up before regeneration

 After generation, the public key is displayed in the final message.
-Simply copy it to GitHub Settings → SSH Keys.
+If xclip is installed, it's automatically copied to your clipboard.
+Simply paste it to GitHub Settings → SSH Keys.

 To regenerate or create a new key:
 ```bash